 “We wanted a dramatic entrance to the dinner tent,” says Heidi Hughett, co-owner of Coastside Couture.
 Guests were greeted by shelves of champagne studded with greenery and signs that read, “Sip and be seated.”
 Once they picked a glass, “They looked at the white and black six-foot-tall seating charts that were listed alphabetically on either side of the entrance for their table assignment,” explains Hughett.
 This clean and crisp display showcased both sophistication and simplicity.

 Infuse the florals, textures, and themes of your wedding into the design of your escort card display.
-“Don’t be afraid to stray from the norm and incorporate a vertical display instead of tented cards on a table,” advises Allyson Joseph, Principal at Bob Gail Special Events.
+“Don’t be afraid to stray from the norm and incorporate a vertical display instead of tented cards on a table,” advises Allyson Joseph, principal event producer at Bob Gail Special Events.
 Integrate the design of your escort card display into the natural setting by incorporating furniture pieces and potted plants.
 “So the piece looks as if it belongs in the space,” Joseph explains.

 Escort card displays are such a fun place to introduce wedding colors and style to make an impression.
 “However, it needs to be functional as well.
 You don’t want a long line of guests hunting down their names,” notes Sherry Spencer, partner at Southern Blooms.
 “We built this by covering foam board in grey silk and framing it out with white trim,” she explains.
 Sprigs of assorted greenery gave a fresh element to this chic display.